knowledgecode/date-and-time/PLUGINS.md

 // Import "meridiem" plugin.
 const meridiem = require('date-and-time/plugin/meridiem');

-// Apply "medidiem" plugin to `date-and-time`. date.plugin(meridiem);
+// Apply "medidiem" plugin to the library. date.plugin(meridiem);

 // This is default behavior of the formatter.